VELDR/qaiz/README.md

 # Qaiz - Self-paced Learning Platform

-[Qaiz](http://qaiz.fildabert.com) is a self-paced learning platform built with Next.js, powered by OpenAI's AI-generated quizzes.
+[Qaiz](http://qaiz.fildabert.com) is a self-paced learning platform built with Next.js, powered by Gemini's AI-generated quizzes.
 It provides an engaging learning experience on any topics the user desires.
 With intuitive user interface design and robust features, Qaiz simplifies learning and knowledge assessment.

 ## Features